gvwilson/thirdbit/src/fiction/five-letters/index.md

 To
 <br/>
-Thokmay Prince Gandan (renounced)
+Thokmay Prince Loghan (renounced)
 <br/>
 The University
 <br/>
-Gandan-in-Gandan
+Loghan-in-Loghan

 Highness,

 Received yrs of 3 Tourm. this morning.
 First page intact but stained, other pages missing.
-Deduce from this that fifty-year-old brandy was too great a temptation for at least one courier on the road between Gandan and Ossisswe.
+Deduce from this that fifty-year-old brandy was too great a temptation for at least one courier on the road between Loghan and Ossisswe.
 Doubt anyone at this end would open something addressed to me;
 suggest inquiry at your end,
 followed by whipping.